 Drain the chickpeas (keep the aquafaba for making mayo, meringues, brownies, etc.!), and blot dry with a clean tea towel.
 Set aside.

-Heat 3 tbsp sunflower oil in a large heavy-bottomed pan over a medium heat, and fry the sliced onion for 5 mins or so, until it becomes translucent.
+Heat 3 tablespoon sunflower oil in a large heavy-bottomed pan over a medium heat, and fry the sliced onion for 5 mins or so, until it becomes translucent.

 Smash the garlic and ginger together to make a paste, and add to the onions, along with the cumin.
 Continue to fry for another 2 mins, stirring all the time.